ojaswi1234/PHP_PROJECT/README.md

 # SLEEP_SENSE

 ## Overview
-This project is a web application built using PHP, Hack, and CSS.
+This project is a web application built using PHP, JavaScript, HTML & CSS.
 It serves as a demonstration of robust backend functionality combined with a modern and responsive frontend design.

 ## Features
 - **Dynamic Web Pages**: Powered by PHP for server-side scripting.